 She has a BA in Communication from the University of San Francisco, and lives in Fremont, California with her husband, daughter and a Puggle named Foguete.

 Cliff is a graduate of the University of California at Berkeley and the McGeorge School of Law.
 He is admitted to practice before the state courts in California.
-Cliff’s wife, Trang, is a third- grade teacher in West Sacramento.
-He is also on the advisory board for non-profit, Crime Victims Action Alliance.
+Cliff’s wife, Trang, is a former elementary school teacher in West Sacramento.

 Idalmiro da Rosa was born in São Roque do Pico, Pico, Azores.
 In 1967, with his parents, Idalmiro immigrated to San Diego, California where he still resides today.
 After graduating from High School he went on to earn his AA in Architecture at San Diego Mesa Junior College and his BS in Engineering from the California Polytechnic State University - San Luis Obispo, California.